aelveborn/Wii-Scale/README.md

 # Wii-Scale

 Wii-Scale turns your Wii Balance Board into a digital scale.
-Wii-Scale will automatically find your Wii Balance Board when you press the red sync button under it.
+Wii-Scale will automatically find your Wii Balance Board when it is connected to your computer.
 All you have to do is just stand on it :) No boring console interface, watch your weight being calculated in realtime on a beautiful web insterface.

 You can also create multiple users for the whole family and see each members weight history.
 Wii-Scale runs on Linux and it also runs on a Raspberry Pi.

 ![Wii-Scale](https://github.com/aelveborn/Wii-Scale/blob/gh-pages/images/wiiscale_0_0_4_start.png?raw=true)

-Wii-Scale is based on python, node.js, AngularJS and communicates over the lightning fast WebSocket protocol.
+Wii-Scale is based on C++, node.js, AngularJS and communicates over the lightning fast WebSocket protocol.

 ## Usage

-To connect to your Wii Balance Board you'll only need to press the green "Connect" button on the website and press the red sync button on your Wii Balance Board.
-The red sync button is located under the battery hatch.
-Wii-Scale will stay on an listen for your Wii Balance Board and promt you what to do in the web interface.
+Before you can use Wii-Scale, you need to have your balance board paired with your computer and connected.
+To start, just press the green "Connect" button in Wii-Scale and follow the on-screen prompts in the web interface.

 ![Wii-Scale scanning for Wii Balance Board](https://github.com/aelveborn/Wii-Scale/blob/gh-pages/images/wiiscale_0_0_4_measuring.png?raw=true)